Ayush-023/EasyShare/README.md

 # EasyShare

 EasyShare is a peer to peer file sharing application, which uses WebRTC API to transfer files between peers without any intermediate servers.
 EasyShare does not store any of your files.
-After uploading a file, user can share the link/QR code to any number of peers, who can download the file.
-Transfers are encrypted and file downloads can continue as long as the download link page remains open.
+After uploading a file, user can share the generated link/QR code to any number of peers, who can download the file.
+Transfers are encrypted and file downloads can continue as long as the link/QR code page remains open.

 ## Development